David Albright: Work with the IAEA

 A report by Albright was quoted in a June 15, 2008 article in The Washington Post.
 He stated in a leaked copy of a draft report (to be released in full the week of June 15, 2008) that a nuclear weapons smuggling ring—which sold bomb-related parts to Libya, North Korea, and Iran—possessed plans to an advanced nuclear device, compact enough to fit on a ballistic missile used by Iran and a dozen other developing countries.
 It was unknown if these plans had been shared with any regime; and the plans had recently been destroyed.

-Albright was a guest on The Colbert Report February 2011 and spoke about Stuxnet.
+Later life

+After retiring from the IAEA, Albright founded and is now President of the non-profit Institute for Science and International Security (ISIS) in Washington, D.C.
+He directs the project work of ISIS, heads its fundraising efforts, and chairs its board of directors.
+In addition, he regularly publishes and conducts scientific research.
+He has written numerous assessments on secret nuclear weapons programs throughout the world.